cedalo/streamsheets-documentation/docs/_sources/functions/drawing/drawbezier.rst.txt

        | 7: Bottom center
        | 8: Bottom right corner
    * - PointRange
      - Optional.
 Cell Range with coordinates.
-A coordinate is defined by a fraction of the width and height of the polygon ranging from 0 to 1.
+A coordinate is defined by a fraction of the width and height of the bezier ranging from 0 to 1.
 1 would place the coordinate at the bottom or right corner of the object.
 The range must have 2 columns.
 The left column contains the x coordinates and the right column the y coordinates.
 If the object was drawn using the mouse or one of the predefined objects was used, the given coordinates will be used, as long as no coordinates are defined using this parameter.
    * - Close
      - Optional.
-Close polygon by connecting the first and last point (Default: TRUE)
+Close bezier curve by connecting the first and last point (Default: TRUE)

 **Return Value**

-TRUE, if polygon could be created.
+TRUE, if bezier curve could be created.

 **Example**